 Pros & Cons

 Easy To Clean.
-A stainless steel backsplash is possibly the simplest surface to clean.
+Stainless steel is one of the simplest surfaces to clean (studies show granite is the cleanest).
 Hot water, soap and a sponge will most often do the trick.

 If needed, use a softer scouring pad (not steel wool) for a tough mess.
 You don't need to seal it, wax it or oil it, but wipe it dry to avoid water spots and don't let acidic foods (tomato, citrus, coffee) sit too long on the surface or it actually could cause some discoloration.